Young European Leadership

-Young European Leadership (YEL), an international non-profit and nonpartisan organization composed of and founded by young Europeans, aims to bring young professionals into European and global politics.
+Young European Leadership (YEL), an international award winning non-profit and nonpartisan organization composed of and founded by young Europeans, aims to bring young professionals into European and global politics.

 Among its activities, YEL organizes the European Union's delegations to the Y7 and Y20 Summits, as well as youth-centered delegations to the annual UNFCCC conferences, the UN CSW, and other events, including the Paris Peace Forum.

 History

 Young European Leadership was founded in Brussels in 2013 with the main goal of recruiting the delegates of the European Union for future Y8 and Y20 Summits.
 The Co-Founders were Tillmann Heidelk (President), Flóra Rétvalvi (Vice President), Diana Carter (Secretary General), Jeroen Stevens (Treasurer), and Radoslav Šoth as a co-founding non-board member.
+The organization won the prestigious European Charlemagne Youth Prize in 2016 for its work on the Young European Council.

-The organization has since expanded its size and scope to handle several more conferences and events on a yearly basis, including hosting its own YEL Annual Summit and being a large European youth representative at the annual UNFCCC.
+The organization has since expanded its size and scope to handle several more conferences and events on a yearly basis, including hosting its own YEL Annual Summit and being a large European youth representative at the UNFCCC.
 Since 2024, YEL has been part of the EU Stakeholders Group, placing it among the top 40 youth organizations in the European Union.
-The organization has begun to focus its specialization on foreign affairs and European foreign policy since 2024, focusing its efforts on increasing the voice of youth in Europe's external politics and in representing Europe and European youth overseas.
+The organization specializes on foreign affairs and European foreign policy, focusing its efforts on increasing the voice of youth in Europe's external politics and in representing Europe and European youth overseas.